 When will the paper cool down?

-Returning to the original purpose of my experiment (looking for cooling due to heat transfer), can we find a situation in which we will indeed see cooling instead of heating?
+Returning to the original purpose of my experiment (looking for cooling due to heat transfer), can we find a situation in which we will indeed see cooling instead of warming?
 Yes, if the water is cold enough (Figure 7).
 When the water is cold, the evaporation rate drops.
 There will be less water molecules hitting the surface of the paper.
-The energy gain from weaker condensation heating cannot compensate the energy loss due to the heat transfer between the paper and the cold water.
-(By the way, I think the heat transfer in this case is mostly radiative, because air doesn't conduct heat well and natural convection acts against heat transfer in this situation.)
+The energy gain from weaker condensation warming cannot compensate the energy loss due to the heat transfer between the paper and the cold water.
+(By the way, I think the heat transfer in this case is predominantly radiative, because air doesn't conduct heat well and natural convection acts against heat transfer in this situation.)

 What if the paper has been atop the water for a long time?

 If you leave the paper atop the cup of water (water slightly cooler than room temperature, not ice water) for a few hours and you come back to examine it, you would probably be surprised again: The paper is now cooler than room temperature (Figure 8).
 I wouldn't be surprised if you are totally confused now: This warming and cooling business is indeed quite complicated -- even though everything we have done so far has been limited to manipulating paper and water.
 To keep the story short, I will tell you that this is because water molecules have traveled through the porous layer of the paper through capillary action and shown up on the other side of the paper (this molecular movement is often known as percolation).
 Their evaporation from the upper side of the paper cools down the paper.
 The building science guys among us can use this experiment to teach moisture transport through materials.
 Can the temperature of the upper side be somehow used to gauge the moisture vapor transmission rate (MVTR) of a porous material?
 If so, this may provide a way to automatically measure MVTR of different materials.
 The American Society for Testing and Materials already has established a standard based on IR sensors.
 Perhaps this experiment can be related to that.